esselfe/codybot/README.md

 If you want to use the chroot mechanism, you have to download the minimal chroot archive and extract it into the source directory.
 The latest chroot is available at

-* https://hobby.esselfe.ca/codybot/chroot.tar.xz (minimal, 5.6MB download, extracts to 26MB)
+* https://hobby.esselfe.ca/codybot/chroot.tar.xz (Lunar minimal, 5.6MB download, extracts to 26MB)
 * https://hobby.esselfe.ca/codybot/chroot-alpine.tar.xz (3.4MB to 73MB)
 * https://hobby.esselfe.ca/codybot/chroot-arch.tar.xz (8.3MB to 40MB)
 * https://hobby.esselfe.ca/codybot/chroot-aws.tar.xz (11MB to 66MB)